Darwin College, Cambridge: Notable alumni

-Paul Kalanithi, the Pulitzer Prize nominated Stanford neurosurgeon and author of the New York Times Best Seller 'When Breath Becomes Air', was an MPhil student at Darwin.
+Paul Kalanithi, the Pulitzer Prize nominated neurosurgeon, was an MPhil student at Darwin.

-The philosopher Huw Price, current Bertrand Russell Professor of Philosophy at Cambridge, studied for his PhD in philosophy at Darwin under the philosopher Hugh Mellor, an erstwhile fellow of the college.
+The philosopher Huw Price, Bertrand Russell Professor of Philosophy at Cambridge from 2011-2020, studied for his PhD in philosophy at Darwin.
 The philosopher Nigel Warburton also studied for his PhD at Darwin.
-British nutritionist Professor Ann Prentice is also an alumnus of the university.
+British nutritionist Ann Prentice is also an alumnus of the university.

 British architect and founder of van Heyningen and Haward Architects Joanna Van Heyningen is an alumnus of the college.

 Alumni who became notable in sport include Helen McFie, a Scottish rower who as a member of the Cambridge University Boat Club won the 1971 and 1972 Boat Races and who competed for Great Britain at the 1975 World Rowing Championships.
 The Sri Lankan first-class cricketer Gajan Pathmanathan studied at Darwin College in 1982 and played first-class cricket at Cambridge.

-Three current or former masters of Cambridge colleges are Darwin alumnae: Professor Mary Fowler (Darwin), Nicola Padfield (Fitzwilliam), and Professor Dame Jean Thomas (St. Catharine's).
+Three current or former masters of Cambridge colleges are Darwin alumnae: Mary Fowler (Darwin), Nicola Padfield (Fitzwilliam), and Dame Jean Thomas (St. Catharine's).

 Fellows

 César Milstein, who received the 1984 Nobel Prize in Physiology or Medicine, was a Fellow of Darwin College from 1980 to 2002.
 Richard Henderson, winner of the 2017 Nobel Prize in Chemistry, has been a Fellow since 1981.

-Sir Karl Popper and the Nobel Prize winner Max Perutz were Honorary Fellows, as are Amartya Sen and Martin Rees.
-Oliver Letwin was a research Fellow from 1981 to 1982.
+Sir Karl Popper and the Nobel Prize winner Max Perutz were Honorary Fellows, as are Nobel laureate Amartya Sen and the scientist Martin Rees, Baron Rees of Ludlow.
+Sir Oliver Letwin was a research Fellow from 1981 to 1982.